spxbhuhb/zakadabar-stack/doc/cookbook/frontend/Navigation.md

 # Navigation

-Applications built on Zakadabar Stack are Single Page Applications (SPA) in which so-called `pages` and `views` show the content to the user.
+Navigation handles URL changes:

+* initial page load
+* back and forward buttons of the browser
+* navigation by links
+* programmatic navigation

-The browser's [Location](https://developer.mozilla.org/en-US/docs/Web/API/Location) determines which views/pages are active and what they show.
+The browser's [Location](https://developer.mozilla.org/en-US/docs/Web/API/Location) determines what is displayed to the user.
 See [URLs](../common/URLs.md#View-URLs) for more information.

 The [Navigation](../../../src/jsMain/kotlin/zakadabar/stack/frontend/builtin/navigation/Navigation.kt) object: